 AMAO Progress/Attainment Report Data

 District, school and student reports for English language proficiency are available each fall at http://homeroom.state.nj.us/ under "AMAO Data".
-These reports reflect the achievement of your district's limited English proficient (LEP) students in meeting the State's Title III Annual Measurable Achievement Objectives which relate to the following:
+These reports reflect the achievement of your district's English language learners (ELLs) in meeting the State's Title III Annual Measurable Achievement Objectives which relate to the following:

 The district and school reports show English language progress as measured by the ACCESS for ELLs® test for the prior two years.
 The reports also show the number and percent of students attaining a 4.5 on the ACCESS for ELLs® test in each of two cohorts.
-All districts that received Title III funds for a given school year were required to administer the test to LEP students in the spring of that school year.
+All districts that received Title III funds for a given school year are required to administer the test to ELLs in the spring of that school year.

 The purpose of this document is to provide an explanation of the achievement objectives related to English language progress/attainment and to provide suggestions regarding how to review the data for accuracy.

 AMAO 1 relates to making annual increases in the number or percentage of children making progress in learning English.
-"Progress" is defined as a specific increase in the scale score points (proficiency levels starting in 2014) on the ACCESS for ELLs test.
+"Progress" is defined as a specific increase in the proficiency levels on the ACCESS for ELLs test.
 AMAO 2 relates to the number or percentage of children attaining a composite score of 4.5 on the ACCESS for ELLs® test within a certain timeframe.
 AMAO 3 relates to meeting progress targets for the limited English proficient (LEP) subgroup at the district level.

 View current AMAO standards here: http://www.nj.gov/education/bilingual/title3/accountability/amao.htm